stephtelolahy/WildWestOnline/README.md

 **Prototyping a game engine for the [Bang!](<https://en.wikipedia.org/wiki/Bang!_(card_game)>) card game**

 **Trading card games**: a form of competitive activity played according to rules.
 It is turn based, cards have properties and have rules.
-Currently, there is no good way to prototype trading card games and then be able to test the workings and the implications of rules in these games.
+Currently, there is no effective way to prototype trading card games and then be able to test the workings and the implications of rules in these games.

-**DSL**: Domain Specific Languages are computer languages designed for a specific domain.
-Since DSLs result in programs that are smaller and easier to understand, they allow even non-programmers to read, write and understand the language.
+**Defining Cards with DSL**: Domain-Specific Languages (DSLs) are specialized computer languages tailored for a specific domain.
+They produce concise and intuitive programs, making it easier for both programmers and non-programmers to read, write, and understand the language.

 ### Key Features